Snell wins 20th, ties Rays record in 4-0 victory over Texas | New Country 923

 Snell (20-5) threw one-hit ball for five innings and tied the Tampa Bay record for victories in a season.
 David Price also won 20 in his Cy Young Award season of 2012.

+Snell, Tampa Bay’s 2011 first-round draft pick, was demoted to Triple-A Durham during last season with a 6-14 career record.
+Since returning to the Rays on Aug.
+8, he’s 25-6.

+“Knowing what it’s like to struggle, that helps me a lot,” Snell said.
+“It’s always in the back of my head.”

 Snell won his eighth straight start.
-The 25-year-old lefty struck out five, walked two and threw 92 pitches, exiting with a 1.97 ERA.
+The 25-year-old lefty struck out five to reach 200 this year, walked two and threw 92 pitches, exiting with a 1.97 ERA.

 No one in the big leagues won more than 18 games last season.
 Rick Porcello won 22 in 2016, with Max Scherzer and J.A.
 Happ each winning 20.

 Tampa Bay has won four straight and 13 of 16 this month in a last-ditch attempt to wrest the AL second wild-card playoff berth from Oakland.
-The Rays began the day trailing the A’s by 6 ½ games.
+The Rays trail the A’s by 5 ½ games.

-Texas has been shut out on a total of only six hits in the first two games of a three-game series.
+“It feels good being counted on,” Snell said, “because I know what it’s like to not be counted on.”

+“We’ve just been playing good team baseball when I pitch.
+The guys are helping me swinging it, playing defense, and I’ve been doing well as well,” he said.

 The Rays scored three times in the fourth against Yovani Gallardo (8-6).
 Willie Adames hit a two-run homer and Joey Wendle had an RBI double.